Casting off, cruising and tying up

 To keep your boat secure, you need to tie it to the bank with a rope from both the front and the back.
 On rivers, you should fix your upstream rope first.

 Many mooring sites have bollards or rings to tie up to – choose ones a short distance beyond the front and the back of your boat.
-Run your ropes at about 45º from your boat, loop them back onto the boat and tie securely, but not too tightly.
+Run your ropes at about 45º from your boat, loop them back onto the boat and tie securely, but not too taut.

 To stop your boat moving backwards and forwards in flowing water, you can use extra ropes as ‘springs'.
+There are helpful illustrations of knots and springs on pages 14 and 15 of the Boaters Handbook.

-If there aren’t any bollards or rings, use your mooring stakes, but check the stability of the bank and watch out for signs of underground pipes or cables before you start hammering.
-Knock them in to about three-quarters their length and make sure they’re firm.
-Mark them with a piece of light coloured cloth or a white carrier bag so that other towpath users can see them clearly, and don’t tie your ropes across the towpath.
+Knock them in to about three-quarters their length and make sure they're firm.
+Mark them with a piece of light-coloured cloth or a white plastic bag or bottle so that other towpath users can see them clearly.